mui/material-ui/docs/data/base/components/portal/portal.md

 ## Basic usage

-Normally, child elements are appended to the nearest parent node.
+Normally, children of a component are rendered within this component's DOM tree.
 But sometimes it's necessary to mount a child to a different location in the DOM.

 The `Portal` component accepts a `container` prop that passes a `ref` to the DOM node where its children will be mounted.